 Foods have a natural growing season.
 By buying seasonal, local food we support the local economy, ensure we are eating food which is fresh and in season, and prevent unnecessary food miles.

-Meat and Dairy Consumption
+Reduce Meat and Dairy Intake Toggle accordion

 The world is eating more meat and dairy and these are resource-intensive to produce.
 It takes 10kg of grain to produce 1kg beef.
 If grain was used to feed humans rather than animals, we could produce more than enough food to feed everyone on earth.
 Instead, half the world's grain is currently used to feed animals.